The Four Indian Buddhist Tenet Systems Regarding Illusion: A Practical Approach

 Regardless of interpretation of the features of each tenet system, the Tibetan masters have taught the Indian systems as graded steps in meditation, which are then to be applied to daily life.
-When studying the sections on discriminating awareness in Chandrakirti’s Supplement to (Nagarjuna’s “Root Stanzas on) the Middle Way (dBu-ma-la ‘jug-pa, Skt.
+When studying the sections on discriminating awareness in Chandrakirti’s Supplement to (Nagarjuna’s “Root Verses on) the Middle Way (dBu-ma-la ‘jug-pa, Skt.
 Madhyamaka-avatara) and Shantideva’s Engaging in Bodhisattva Behavior (sPyod-‘ jug, Skt.
 Bodhisattvacarya-avatara), then, it is important not to see the refutations of non-Prasangika systems in them as directed primarily at winning debates against proponents of other systems.
 They are intended to help us go deeper in our own understanding.

 The methodology is to narrow in on the most sophisticated explanation, as when first learning Newtonian physics, then refining it with Einstein’s theory of relativity, and then refining that with superstring theory.
 Each theory is relatively true and is functional; they differ merely in accuracy.

 Therefore, it is important to try to understand each set of tenet systems one at a time and to try to see reality through each of their views.
 We must avoid thinking that any of them are stupid.
 After all, Buddha gave the general principles for each of them and the great Indian masters elaborated their details.
 Thus, they each have valid sources and were all intended for helping people to overcome suffering.
 Moreover, we need to proceed through the theories in the proper order, without skipping any.
 To skip the less sophisticated systems and jump immediately to the more profound ones usually renders the more profound theories trivial.